NSLS-II-BMM/BeamlineManual/docs/automation.rst

 setting aspects of the sequence of measurements described on the spreadsheet tab.

 #.
-A yes/no menu for forcing Bluesky to run the ``change_edge()``
-   command at the beginning of the measurement sequence.

-#.
 A yes/no menu for telling Bluesky to close the shutter at the end
    of the measurement sequence.

 #.
 A menu of options for modifying filenames to contain information
-   about things like absorber element, edge symbol, LInkam stage temperature, and so on.
+   about things like absorber element, edge symbol, Linkam stage temperature, and so on.
 This simplifies data entry into the ``filename`` column of the spreadsheet.